scipp/scipp/doc/type-erased-prototype.md

     - `Dimension::Tof` could be used to imply that the unit is time-of-flight microseconds, converting the unit could be done by changing the dimension label to, e.g., `Dimension::dSpacing`.
       As a consequence, any operation that checks matching dimensions of variables will implicitly ensure matching units.
     - How can we assign a unit to the values of the dependent quantities (which do not have a dimension assigned).
+  - Unit as field in *some* variables (not enforced, user could just add a plain vector, but our common ones should have it).
+    - Operations with histograms will have only const access to the unit, preventing in-place operation with histograms if the unit changes.
+      However, there may just be a handful of unit-changing operations (multiplication, unit conversion, converting errors between standard deviations and variances), so maybe this is not an issue?

 - Do we need to link variables?
   For example, variables replacing `SpectrumInfo` would need a grouping variable and variables replacing `DetectorInfo`.
   How can they access it efficiently?
   - Store pointer to other variables?
     Prevent removing variables if there are any references to it.

 - We should definitely investigate how `Dataset` could support better cache reuse by chaining several operations or algorithms.
   - At runtime or compile-time?
   - Do we need things like expression templates to make this work?